The Banking Regulation Review: Barbados

 ii Management of banks

-Management of Barbadian banks is governed by the general rules that apply to the prudence and skills criteria of the business director and, by extension, of the corporate enterprise.
+Management of Barbadian banks is governed by the general rules that apply to the prudence and skills criteria of the business director and, by extension, of the corporate enterprise, with guidance from the CBB outlined in its Corporate Governance Guideline.
 Typically, banks will also have an audit committee, a risk committee, an investment committee and a human resources committee, depending on the nature of the business areas, risk profile and size of the bank.
 They are required to have scheduled quarterly board meetings at which reports on the various committees will be considered in detail.
-The audit committee will often be expanded into or combined with a risk policy committee.
+The audit committee will often be expanded into or combined with a risk policy or corporate governance committee.
 At its quarterly meetings, the board will also typically receive a report on capital adequacy ratios, a financial report, a credit portfolio report, a new and large credit review, a watch list of non-performing loans, and a Treasury interbank and country limits review.
 Other matters will also be considered, such as a litigation review.

 iii Regulatory capital and liquidity